Herbert Oakeley: Life

-He was knighted in 1876 and in 1881 was appointed "Composer of Music to Queen Victoria in Scotland".

-In June 1901 he received an honorary doctorate (LL.D) from the University of Glasgow during celebrations for the university´s 450th jubilee.
+He was knighted in 1876, and in 1881 was appointed "Composer of Music to Queen Victoria in Scotland".
+In June 1901, he received an honorary doctorate (LL.D) from the University of Glasgow during celebrations for the university's 450th jubilee.
 He retired from his professorship in 1891.

-He died unmarried at Eastbourne on 26 October 1903.
+His address in Eastbourne was 53, Grand Parade, where he died unmarried on 26 October 1903.

+Music

+As a composer, Oakeley mostly produced church music, including anthems, hymn tunes (most notable 'Edina' and 'Abends,') and settings of the morning and evening service.
+His Jubilee Cantata was written for the Cheltenham Festival in 1887.
+His orchestral works include the Edinburgh March and the Suite in Olden Style.
+Oakeley also produced songs, a piano sonata and preludes and fugues for organ.